Summer 2018 Curriculum Overview

 Year 4: Children need to read their school reading book twice a week and something of their own once.
 Please sign and date in your child’s reading record each time they read.

-Computing – Computer Science - Networks
+Computing – Computer Science – Hour of Code

+Maths - MyMaths and Sumdog will continue to be used for online homework.
+Written homework will be given at intervals throughout the term.
 English - All children have a reading journal in which they will continue to carry out writing tasks linked to a book which they have read.
 This will be set every other week to enable the children to have the time to complete the homework to the highest standard.
 The children will be asked to choose from a selection of tasks following on from work they have covered in class.